lammps/lammps/doc/src/fix_balance.rst

 want to use the :doc:`balance <balance>` command before starting a run, so that you begin the run with a balanced system.

-Once the re-balancing is complete and final processor sub-domains assigned, particles migrate to their new owning processor as part of the normal reneighboring procedure.
+Once the re-balancing is complete and final processor subdomains assigned, particles migrate to their new owning processor as part of the normal reneighboring procedure.